lambdamikel/LambdaSpeak3/README.md

 #### LambdaSpeak 3 Programming

 Have a look at the BASIC programs.
 And here is a piece of Z80 Assembler that shows how to send a reset command to LambdaSpeak 3; see program `ASM.BAS` on the [`LS300.DSK`](cpc/lambda/LS300.dsk).
+The program returns when the Native Mode READY indiciator has been received (= 128), i.e., the reset completed:

 ~~~~
 org #8000